Are you a fan of new year’s resolutions?

 I’m not saying you need to go completely minimal (I could never!) but I can almost guarantee you’ve got a ton of stuff you don’t really need in your home.
 I can definitely guarantee that I have!

 A few years ago I committed to ditching 500 items from my home.
 It was surprisingly easy!
-Here’s what I learned about decluttering when I ditched 186 items from my kitchen.
+In the space of a week, I managed to ditch 186 items – just from my kitchen!
+I haven’t missed a single one of the items I send packing.
 And oh.
 My kitchen cupboards.
-They were so roomy and easy to use!
+They became so roomy and easy to use!

 If your home doesn’t inspire feelings of peace, it’s definitely time to lose some material possessions.
 You will feel a lot better for it.
 Check out Marie Kondo’s ridiculously popular book The Life-Changing Magic of Tidying Up for some serious inspiration… and get decluttering!